Identify common injuries and conditions that occur to the hand, fingers, and thumb.

 The name "gamekeeper's thumb" originates from actual gamekeepers who were subjected to the abduction/hyperextension mechanism during their job-related tasks, which included snapping the necks of fowl with their hands.

 Dislocations can occur at the MCP, PIP, and DIP joints of the fingers and thumb.
-The causes are extreme flexion, or extension, rotation, or compressive loads to the tip of the fingers or thumb.2 Only qualified health care professionals should ...
+The causes are extreme flexion, or extension, rotation, or compressive loads to the tip of the fingers or thumb.2 Only qualified health care professionals should attempt ...